How To Create Engaging Instagram Carousel Posts

 It’s been a good rule of thumb that Carousel posts get better engagement while Reels are top for reaching more people.
 But that might change.

 Instagram recently started to test showing Carousel posts within the Reels feed, which will let users scroll through carousels the same way we scroll through Reels now.
-That change bodes well for the future of Carousel reach.

 Regardless of industry metrics, it’s important to test for yourself.